facebookresearch/MovieGenBench/README.md

 Movie Gen Audio Bench consists of 527 generated videos and associated sound effects and music prompts
 * It covers various ambient environments (e.g., indoor, urban, nature,transportation) and sound effects (e.g., human, animal, objects).
 * Movie Gen Video is used to generate videos.
-We additional include video prompts used to generate these videos.
+We additionally include video prompts used to generate these videos.
 * It can be used to evaluate sound effect generation and joint sound effect and background music generation.
 * It can be used to evaluate video-to-audio and (text+video)-to-audio generation.